 Thankfully, this isn't the case today.
 In addition to driving, visitors to Ireland can also get around efficiently via trains, buses and even planes.

 The Republic of Ireland has three international airports -- Dublin, Cork and Shannon -- while Northern Ireland (which is technically part of the United Kingdom) has one in Belfast.
-Dozens of European airlines offer direct flights to Ireland from European countries including Aer Lingus, Air France, British Airways, Virgin Atlantic and Lufthansa; from the United States, Aer Lingus, US Airways, American Airlines and United are some of the major airlines with flights from Ireland (the only direct flights into Dublin are from the East Coast of the U.S.).
+Dozens of European airlines offer direct flights to Ireland from European countries including Aer Lingus, Air France, British Airways, Virgin Atlantic and Lufthansa; from the United States, Aer Lingus, American Airlines and United are some of the major airlines with flights from Ireland.

 Getting around Ireland by air isn't the most convenient way to travel if you are staying within the country.
 There are several regional airports, including Galway, Knock, Sligo, Waterford and Kerry -- but considering how small the country is, it is far more cost- and time-efficient to drive or take the bus or train than it is to fly.

-Be aware that speed limits vary widely on highways; it may be 120 kilometres per hour (approximately 75 m.p.h.) in parts and then suddenly change to 80 kilometres per hour (50 m.p.h.), so always keep an eye out for the number inside the round signage on the side of the highway.
+Be aware that speed limits vary widely on highways; it may be 120 kilometers per hour (approximately 75 m.p.h.) in parts and then suddenly change to 80 kilometers per hour (50 m.p.h.), so always keep an eye out for the number inside the round signage on the side of the highway.

 When planning your trip, check to see if your route has any toll requirements.
-Toll charges, which are based on the size of your vehicle, are listed at NRA.ie, the Web site of Ireland's National Roads Authority.
-The booths typically feature a human toll collector, a basket for exact change and an E-toll option, so plan ahead and decide which one you'll be using.
+Toll charges, which are based on the size of your vehicle, are listed at TII.ie, the website of Transport Infrastructure Ireland.
+The booths typically feature a human toll collector, a basket for exact change and an e-toll option, so plan ahead and decide which one you'll be using.

 Country roads, many of which offer picturesque views of Ireland's famed rolling green hills, often require even more attentive driving than the city streets.
 Conditions can be poor (dirt roads, old surfaces with potholes) and obstacles may be present (the aforementioned sheep crossings, farm tractors that move at a snail's pace).
 Local drivers can also be an issue; as they are familiar with the winding roads, they tend to drive very fast -- even around blind turns and hidden corners.
 The best advice?
 Drive with caution and take your time.

-Insurance is offered at all car rental locations and is standard in regards to level of coverage.
+Insurance is offered at all car rental locations and is standard with regard to level of coverage.
 Petrol (gas) is offered in diesel and unleaded forms only; the green handle at petrol stations indicates unleaded while black indicates diesel.